 Planning Board Oversight: DLC needs to be in close contact with planning boards of our municipal’s to review plans and specifications submitted that could affect Deal Lake or its tributaries.
 Some potential projects include;

 Neptune projects near Hollow Brook

 Expansion plans for Seaview Mall

+Herring Protection: Further guidance will be researched and implemented to protect our herring run.